Higgins Avenue Corridor Plan: Brooks to Broadway

 How do you intend to pay for this.
 Is it a voted property tax or an special assessment that does not require a vote.

-MBroso asked 12 months ago
+MBroso asked over 2 years ago

 Thank you for your question.
 The funding for the project will depend on a few variables.
 First, we don’t know what the cost will be, since each design has very different requirements for new or modified infrastructure.
 South side Concept A would only require re-striping and would be very inexpensive, whereas Concept C would require modifications to curbs, protected bike lanes, and installation of a transit station, all of which add cost.